 Kajal is used in India, Egypt and Middle East and is one of the oldest types of eyeliners used.
 In North Africa, it was used by people of all ages and genders as it was believed to protect the eyes from infection and the desert sun as well as moisturizing and protecting the skin around eyes.
-Egyptians, who we believe pioneered in the making of the kohl, made many other colours such as malachite and lapis lazuli.
-It was traditionally made from heavy metals (lead sulphite), galena or antimony.
-Due to the effects of heavy metals, modern kohl/kajal pencil is made from ingredients that are non-toxic such as resins, plant extracts and soot.
-Kajal glides easily unlike eye pencils but you need to be careful while using it and not press it too hard onto your eyes unless you want to look like a panda.
+Egyptians, who we believe pioneered it, made many other colours such as malachite and lapis lazuli.
+In India, it was traditionally made from camphor, vegetable oil and ghee.

 Pros of Using Kajal Eyeliner:

 - Very intense smoky smouldering look compared to ordinary eyeliner.

 - Can be used for inner eye rims since they are free from any irritant ingredients soft enough to not poke your eye while applying unlike pencil liners.